 The market is rife with entrepreneurial start-ups, green household and body care brand Messy Bessy is one of the rare few that are in it for the betterment of others.

-Neatly tucked in a non-descript low-rise in Makati, symptoms the Messy Bessy headquarters is, in a word, bustling.
+Neatly tucked in a non-descript low-rise in Makati, the Messy Bessy headquarters is, in a word, bustling.
 Box upon box of products are stacked around the floor area.
 Sales figures and targets are scrawled all over the whiteboards lining the walls.
 Teams of staff huddle closely to discuss assignments.
 Every few minutes, there is a sudden eruption of applause as another batch of products from Messy Bessy’s extensive line is readied for sale.
 Everything is pretty par for course for a fast-growing start-up brand.

 Nine years since it launched in 2007, Messy Bessy has grown quite impressively.
 Their earth-friendly products, which have gone beyond home cleaning supplies to include bath and body, men’s care, and baby care offerings, are now available in nine kiosks and just about every major grocery and supermarket.
 But founder Kristine Reyes-Lopez reveals that the real measure of the brand’s success isn’t found in their bottom line.